Mabellian/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that switches the current user to a new user
+a script that switches the current user to another user